 If a member of the category has died before the intestate leaving a child or children, the child or children take their deceased parent's share, if more than one in equal shares, subject to reaching the age of 18 or getting married whichever is earlier.

 This means that if John's two children Jason and Mary are entitled on John's intestacy to £1,000 in equal shares and Jason dies before John leaving two children, Barry and Pam, the amount of £500.00 will go to Mary.
 John's grandchildren, Barry and Pam will receive £250 each.

-Where the intestate (someone who dies without having made a valid Will) leaves a surviving spouse or civil partner but no children, parent, brother or sister, or children of a deceased's brother or sister, the whole estate, however large, passes to the spouse or civil partner absolutely.
+Where the intestate (someone who dies without having made a valid Will) leaves a surviving spouse or civil partner but no children, the whole estate, however large, passes to the spouse or civil partner absolutely.

 If, however, the spouse or civil partner dies within a period of 28 days of the death of the intestate, the estate is distributed as if the spouse or civil partner had not survived the intestate.